Menu

 UOW

-Domestic interviews for 2024 entry will be conducted by formally trained interviewers in an online format in the week commencing 25 September 2023.
-Interviewees are rated on personal qualities including their communication skills, empathetic and ethical approach, reflective manner, teamwork and decision-making skills.
+For 2025 entry, domestic interviews will be conducted in an online multiple-mini-interview (MMI) format in the week commencing 23 September 2024.
+Interviewees are assessed on areas such as communication skills, empathetic and ethical approach, reflective manner, teamwork, and decision-making skills.
+Further information about the interview process will be forwarded in early September to applicants who receive an interview offer.

 Griffith

-GUMSAA for 2024 entry is scheduled for Wednesday 20 September 2023 and will be held online.
+GUMSAA for 2025 entry is tentatively scheduled for Wednesday 18 September and Thursday 19 September 2024 and will be held online

 UQ

 Interviews will be conducted in the Multiple Mini Interview (MMI) format consisting of several interview stations, each with a single interviewer.
-MMIs will be held via videoconference using the Zoom platform in September 2023.
+MMIs will be held via videoconferencing in September 2024.
+Further information on the interview format is provided on the UQ Multiple-Mini Interview (MMI) webpage.

 Applicants selected for interview must accept their invite to interview in the GEMSAS portal AND book an interview time directly with UQ by the booking due date.
 Booking details will be outlined in interview invites sent via email.